-The statistics surrounding osteoporosis are bone chilling.
-The disease now affects approximately 10 million Americans.
-According to the National Osteoporosis Foundation, one in two women and up to one in four men will break a bone in their lifetime as the result of this condition.
+One in two women and up to one in four men will break a bone in their lifetime as the result of osteoporosis, says the National Osteoporosis Foundation.

-Osteoporosis is a disease in which the density and quality of the bone are reduced.
+Osteoporosis is a disease in which bone density and quality are reduced.
 As bones become more porous and fragile, the risk of fracture is greatly increased.

 - Fragility-related fractures.
-These occur when even mild impact causes a facture of the wrist, back, hip or other bones.
+These occur when even mild impact causes a fracture of the wrist, back, hip or other bones.

 - Height loss.
-You'll discover the loss of more than two inches in height over time.
+More than two inches in height can be lost over time.

 - Receding gums.
 Teeth are connected to the jawbone, and if the jaw is losing bone, gums can recede.

 - A curved, stooped shape to the spine.
 When osteoporosis weakens the vertebrae, they gradually become wedge-shaped, creating a pronounced curve in the upper back.
-Sometimes, this is called a widow’s hump.
+This is sometimes called a widow’s hump.

-“Premenopausal women whose estrogen levels begin to drop sharply are at an increased risk for osteoporosis, as are petite Caucasian and Asian women,” says Dr. Kuchynski.
-“Other contributing factors for the disease are a family history of osteoporosis, eating disorders, advanced age, long-term use of steroids and excessive smoking and alcohol use.”
+“Other contributing factors for the disease are a family history of osteoporosis, eating disorders, advanced age, long-term use of steroids and excessive smoking and alcohol use,” she says.

 Fortunately, she says, osteoporosis is preventable and treatable if it's caught in time.
 You can also make lifestyle changes to prevent or reduce your risk, such as: